Get Your Bail Bonds Now

 Making bail can be an expensive proposition.
 This is why many people who have been arrested need the assistance of a licensed bail bondsman.
 Bail is set by the courts as an incentive for a defendant to return to stand trial.
 Often, a defendant’s bail amount is set higher than what many people can readily afford.
 However, a bail bond allows the defendant to pay a small percentage of the total bail amount plus fees while your bail bondsman covers the remaining percentage.

-Make Alvarado Bail Bonds your bail bondsman!
-We can help you with any bail bonds in Santa Ana, CA. Call now to get out of jail!
+Make Alvarado Bail Bonds your go-to bail bond agency!
+We can help you with any bail bonds in Santa Ana, CA. Call (888) 866-8376 now to get out of jail!

 Felony Bail Bonds